Multielectron ionization of three-electron strongly driven Ne at high intensities

-where $k=\omega/c$ is the wave number of the laser field. $E_0$ and $\omega$ are the strength and radial frequency of the field, respectively.
-The full width at half maximum of the pulse duration in intensity is $\tau$.
-The direction of the vector potential and the electric field is along the $z$ axis, while the direction of light propagation is along the $y$ axis.
-The magnetic field, $ \mathbf{B}(y,t) = \grad \times \mathbf{A}(y,t)$, points along the $x$ axis.
+with $k=\omega/c$ the wave number of the laser field.
+The parameters $E_0$ and $\omega$ denote the strength and radial frequency of the field, respectively, and $\tau$ is the full width at half maximum of the pulse duration in intensity.
+The direction of the vector potential and the electric field is along the $z$ axis, while the light propagates along the $y$ axis.
+The corresponding magnetic field,